-ESD Examples Introduction of secondary Large increase in volume technology: and/or cost increase: The lead agency decides to use a Sampling during the remedial biological treatment method instead of design phase indicated the need air stripping (which was specified in the to significantly increase the ROD) for in-situ treatment of extracted volume of contaminated waste groundwater.
-The basic pump-andmaterial, substantially increasing treat approach remains unaltered and the cost of the remedy.
-The the cleanup levels in the ROD will be change is significant but not met by the alternative technology.
-The fundamental. change is significant but not fundamental.
+Introduction of secondary technology:

+The lead agency decides to use a biological treatment method instead of air stripping (which was specified in the ROD) for in-situ treatment of extracted groundwater.
+The basic pump-and-treat approach remains unaltered and the cleanup levels in the ROD will be met by the alternative technology.
+The change is significant but not fundamental.